-Good Friday, this year, will be a momentous occasion in Ireland- for pubs will be open.
+Good Friday, in 2018, was a momentous occasion in Ireland - for the pubs remained open.

 When I was growing up my father owned a bar on the corner of Pearse Street and Connolly Street, in Athlone.
 This town is in the very center of Ireland, on the beautiful River Shannon.
 We lived above the pub.

 Our bar was open 363 days of the year.
 It only closed on Christmas Day and Good Friday.
 Serious drinkers (of whom they were many) were determined to have their pints of Guinness on Good Fridays.
 They would try to coax publicans to let them into their premises.
 Most did.

 We HATED Good Friday for it was the day that our pub was painted and cleaned properly.
 As my father had nine children – we had to do all this work.

 My brother, Michael, remembers, “One Good Friday, Daddy, Patrick and I were painting the bar when three regular customers knocked on the side door, looking for drink.
 Daddy let them in - on the understanding that they would be quiet.
 Every 30 minutes one of us would go inside the counter to fill three pints of Guinness for the three boyos.
 After a while, and just after I had served them a refill, Catherine Barnes knocked on the side door to announce that the guards had just raided Gaffey’s pub next door.
 Daddy immediately bundled the three lads out, leaving three full pints of Guinness on the counter.

 After about ten minutes, I was sent over to Catherine's little sweet shop, across the road, to get an update.
 She told me that the guards had gone back to the barracks, which was just across the road.